nopnop2002/esp-idf-webdav-client/README.md

 LOCK/UNLOCK is not supported.

 # Using curl
-You can manipulate files using curl.
+You can work with files using curl.
 In addition to PUT/GET/DELETE, you can use PROPFIND/MKCOL/COPY/MOVE.

 - Read Files/Folders on Webdav Server: